Azure/draft-classic/docs/getting-started.md

 ## Draft Up(grade)

-Now if we watch the terminal that we initially called `draft up --watch` with, Draft will notice that there were changes made locally and call `draft up` again.
+Now if we watch the terminal that we initially called `draft up` with, Draft will notice that there were changes made locally and call `draft up` again.
 Draft then determines that the Helm release already exists and will perform a `helm upgrade` rather than attempting another `helm install`:

 ```shell
 --> Building Dockerfile